 SPECIMEN COLLECTION AND PREPARATION

 - 1. Collect blood specimens and separate the serum. - 2.
-Specimens may be refrigerated at 2-8°C for up to 7 days or frozen for up to 6 months.
-Avoid repetitive freezing and thawing of serum sample. - 3.
-If rubella is suspected clinically, a blood specimen should be taken within three days after onset of a rash and a second specimen taken at least two weeks later.
-Test both sera for antibody simultaneously.
+Specimens may be refrigerated at 4°C for up to 7 days or frozen for up to 6 months.
+Avoid repetitive freezing and thawing of serum sample.

 REAGENT PREPARATION